-Q: May I arrange a meeting with the Director of Graduate Studies to discuss the program?
+Q: May I arrange a meeting with the Associate Director of Graduate Studies/Director of Graduate Admissions to discuss the program?

-A: As a rule, the Director of Graduate Studies meets with students after they have applied and been accepted into the graduate program.
+A: As a rule, the Associate Director of Graduate Studies/Director of Graduate Admissions meets with students after they have applied and been accepted into the graduate program.

 Q: What are my chances of being admitted, and what criteria do the admissions committee use in determining admission?